danbee/cv/source/sections/_profile.markdown

 ### Profile

-I am a design literate developer with 18 years of experience building web sites and web applications, from small simple websites and services to large enterprise level systems.
-I focus on simple, usable interfaces and prefer to work by prototyping ideas.
+Daniel started coding on his Sinclair ZX81 computer in 1985, and started building things for the web in about 1996.
+Now also literate in design, he focuses mostly on building web applications, from small simple websites and services to large enterprise-level systems.
+With a preference for simple and usable interfaces, Daniel works best by prototyping ideas.

-I am detail orientated and I love working alongside others on interesting projects and ideas.
-I love learning new techniques and technologies and I love simple, elegant, maintainable code.
+His attention to detail and ability to work at his best when alongside others makes him an ideal member of any team.
+Eager to learn new techniques and technologies, Daniel loves working on interesting projects and strives for simple, elegant and maintainable code.

+Over the past few years, Daniel has become proficient in Scrum, and has been seeking out professional development opportunities to achieve Scrum Master status.